 You should not have any cramping and bleeding seen together when you’re pregnant.
 Any vaginal bleeding at this time should result in an immediate visit to your doctor.

-Easing Menstrual Cramp Symptoms is one way that women can come together whether they experience cramps before or after their period.
+Easing menstrual cramp symptoms is one way that women can come together whether they experience cramps before or after their period.
+Along with choosing mindful period products, like Cora’s organic tampons and pads, there are many natural remedies that are available to help women alleviate menstrual cramp pain and discomfort:

 - Staying hydrated actually prevents your body from retaining water and avoids painful bloating.
 Warm water helps cramps by increasing blood flow to the skin and relaxes cramped muscles.
 Bring your tea thermos to work with you and sprinkle some ginger in as a digestive aid.
 You should also bring water-based foods such as celery, cucumbers, watermelon and berries—you can even throw them all into a salad.